ErikEJ/erikej.github.io/_drafts/2020-08-17-netcore-sql-compact.md

 - Install the SQL Server Compact 4.0 run-time (included in the repository linked below).

-- Create a new executable .NET Core 3.1 project (Console App, WinForm, WPF).
+- Create a new executable .NET Core 3.1 project (Console App, WinForm, WPF, Windows Service).

 - Set the project to Target x64: